colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 **How many "in-order-to" activities have I done to avoid my actual dream of writing ficiton?** How many hobbies did you take on, how many things did you buy (claiming resource collection - for ideas/worlds), how many educational things did you add to the list?

+Here is a non-exhaustive list of "in order to" hobbies that I believed "fed" into writing/telling stories when I just needed to "DO THE WORK"...

 | | | |
 |:---|:---|:---|
 |Lego|wargames|courses|